METROPOLITAN PLANNING ORGANIZATION

 The board consists of the mayors from the City of Hattiesburg and Petal, presidents of the Forrest County and Lamar County Board of Supervisors, the executive director of the Mississippi Department of Transportation and the executive director of the MPO and the Federal Highway Administration (non-voting member).

-All HPFL-MPO Policy Committee meetings are scheduled for the fourth Wednesday of each quarter.
-All HPFL-MPO Technical Committee meetings are scheduled for the 2nd Wednesday of the month.
-All meetings are held at the Hattiesburg Intermodal Facility 308 Newman Street, at 10 a.m.
+All HPFL-MPO Technical Committee meetings are scheduled for the 2nd Wednesday of each quarter.
+All HPFL-MPO Policy Committee meetings are scheduled for the 4th Wednesday of each quarter.
+Committee meetings are held at 10am at the Hattiesburg Intermodal Facility at 308 Newman Street.

 Technical Committee Scheduled Meetings, Agendas & Minutes